fru-io/docs-live/docs/sites.md

 * Use `ddev-live delete` to delete a resource.
 For example, `ddev-live delete site <org>/<site>`.

 ## Working with your site on DDEV-Live
 The DDEV-Live GitHub app watches the specified branch of your repo.
 When you push updates to the repo, DDEV-Live will redeploy the site.
+This will take a few minutes to complete.

 * View a list of all the sites within a specified organization with `ddev-live list sites --org <org>`.
 * View the state of a specific site with `ddev-live describe site <org>/<site>`.